artstorm/ios-app-icon-appearance/README.md

 ## About

-This Unity package enables support for Apple's modern iOS app icon system, allowing you to specify **Light (Any Appearance)**, **Dark**, and **Tinted** variants for your app icon.
-This streamlined approach, utilizing a single 1024x1024px source icon for each variant, was **introduced with Xcode 16**.
+This Unity package enables support for Apple's iOS app icon system, allowing you to specify Light (Any Appearance), Dark, and Tinted variants for your app icon.
+This streamlined approach, utilizing a single 1024x1024px source icon for each variant, was introduced with Xcode 16.

 Upon installation, an **`iOS App Icon`** section is added to Unity's `Project Settings`.
 The icons configured here will override the default iOS icons (specified in `Player Settings`) during the iOS build process.